bestbat/Homura/Tweaks.md

 # What i can do if i have sound problems?

 Open winetricks in the gameprefix and install xact.
-At this faudio can not be applayed because the newest version of winetricks have been not ported yet and i dont recommend anyone to use selfupdate.
+At this time faudio can not be applayed because the newest version of winetricks have been not ported yet and i dont recommend anyone to use selfupdate.

 # Use more than 60hz!